jmcalalang/f5-automation-toolchain-lab/docs/module5/lab1.rst

   |image8|

-This will trigger an Ansible Tower `Job` to go get the current configuration.
-This is viewed in `Jobs` and tagged as an `SCM Update`.
+This operation triggers an Ansible Tower `Job` to get the current configuration, this is viewed in `Jobs` and tagged as an `SCM Update`.

   |image9|

-Navigating into the Job exposes the tasks and console of how the job preformed.
+Navigating into the Job exposes the tasks and console of how the job performed.

   |image10|